globant-ui/html5bootcamp/README.md

 **Practice**

+1. Storages

-1. Create a page with a textarea and a save button.
-Save textarea content's when the user clicks on save.
+    *   Create a page with a textarea and a save button.

+    *   Save textarea content's when the user clicks on save.
 Use both localStorage and IndexedDB.

-2. Add a clear button to erase saved content.
+    *   Add a clear button to erase saved content.

+2. Drag and Drop

-3. Add drag and drop support to load text files.
+    *   Add drag and drop support to load text files.

+3. WebSockets

-4. Open a web socket and test it against [this echo service](http://www.websocket.org/echo.html).
+    *   Open a web socket and test it against [this service](http://www.websocket.org/echo.html).

+4. SVG

+    *   Create a web page with a SVG element to show a vector graphic.
+        Make sure you understand when is better to use SVG instead of bitmaps, and viceversa.

+5. Canvas

-5. Create a web page with a canvas element.
+    *   Create a web page with a canvas element.
 Upon page load draw basic geometric figures with random colors and strokes.

-6. Using the Canvas API animate a rectangle's position on the screen.
+    *   Using the Canvas API, animate a rectangle's position on the screen.
 Make sure not to use setTimeout but requestTimeFrame to perform the animation.

-7. Create a web page with a SVG element to show a vector graphic.
-Make sure you understand when is better to use SVG instead of bitmaps, and viceversa.

 **Key Points**

-1, 3, 4, 7
+1, 2, 3, 4

 → [index](#index)

-<h4 id="topic5">Topic 5 - UI ReactJS (Optional)</h4>
+<h4 id="topic5">Topic 5 - UI ReactJS</h4>

 **Reading**